16srivarshitha/Recourse-ATS/Reports/Data_prep.md

 ### Chosen Approach: `smart_parse_jd()`

 A simple but effective function that:
-1. Scans for section keywords: `"requirements"`, `"qualifications"`, `"what you need"`, `"what you bring"`, `"skills"`
+1. Scans for section keywords in priority order: `"requirements"`, `"qualifications"`, `"what you need"`, `"what you bring"`, `"skills"`
-2. Finds the first occurrence
+2. Finds the **first** occurrence and breaks immediately
 3. Extracts text *starting from that section*, up to 350 words

 This ensures the Transformer reads the **most discriminative content** in the JD rather than the preamble.
-If no keywords are found, it falls back to the beginning.
+If no keywords are found, it falls back to the beginning of the document.

 The output is stored in a new column: `smart_jd_text`.